carlosp420/nymphalidae_diversification/MS.md

 ### Estimation of trait-dependent speciation rates
-As the MEDUSA and Multi-MEDUSA approaches estimated an increase in diversification in the clade Ithomiini, we tested whether this pattern can be explained by hostplant use and performed analyses with the "binary state speciation and extinction"
+As the MEDUSA and MultiMEDUSA approaches estimated an increase in diversification in the clade Ithomiini, we tested whether this pattern can be explained by hostplant use and performed analyses with the "binary state speciation and extinction"